^

 19 November 2011, 23:09

-Did you know that taking antibiotics when you or your child is sick with a viral infection can do more harm than good?
+Did you know that taking antibiotics when you or your child has a viral infection can do more harm than good?

-According to the US Center for Disease Control and Prevention, when it comes to children, antibiotics are the most common cause of hospitalization in the emergency department due to the side effects of the drug.
+According to the U.S. Centers for Disease Control and Prevention, when it comes to children, antibiotics are the most common reason for emergency room admissions due to drug side effects.

-Bed rest, copious drinking and the use of OTC drugs are the preferred option for the treatment of viral infections, according to the CDC.
+Bed rest, drinking plenty of fluids and using over-the-counter medications are the preferred treatment options for viral infections, says the CDC.

-Colds and other diseases of the upper respiratory tract, as well as some ear infections can be triggered by viruses, not bacteria.
-Antibiotics only work on bacteria, but not on viruses.
+Colds and other upper respiratory tract infections, as well as some ear infections, can be caused by viruses, not bacteria.
+Antibiotics only work on bacteria, not viruses.

-Antibiotics are the most important tool in the fight against life-threatening bacterial infections, and yet resistance to these drugs is also one of the most pressing health system problems, says CDC.
+Antibiotics are the most important tool in the fight against life-threatening bacterial infections, yet resistance to these drugs is also one of the most pressing public health problems, the CDC says.

 The agency urges people not to take antibiotics for viral infections.

-For example, colds, tonsillitis, acute bronchitis, infections of the middle ear and paranasal sinuses are mostly caused by viruses.
-Therefore, when taking antibiotics, most likely, it will happen that:
+For example, colds, sore throats, acute bronchitis, middle ear infections and sinus infections are mostly caused by viruses.
+Therefore, when taking antibiotics, what will most likely happen is that:

 • Infections will not be cured.